Pine (email client): Licensing and clones

 The trademark for the Pine name was part of their position in this matter.

 In reaction, some developers forked version 3.91 under the name MANA (for Mail And News Agent) to avoid the trademark issue and the GNU Project adopted it as GNU Mana.
 Richard Stallman claims that the University of Washington threatened to sue the Free Software Foundation for distributing the modified Pine program, resulting in the development of MANA ceasing and no versions being released.

 The Pico clone GNU nano was also written due to the change in licensing terms of Pine and Pico, as explained by nano's author in a blog post criticizing the license in 2001.

-The University of Washington later modified their license somewhat to allow unmodified distribution of Pine alongside collections of free software, but the license still does not conform to the Open Source and the Free Software Guidelines so it is semi-free software, effectively proprietary software.
+The University of Washington later modified their license somewhat to allow unmodified distribution of Pine alongside collections of free software, but the license still does not conform to the Open Source and the Free Software Guidelines so it is source-available software.

 Alpine

 In 2006, the University of Washington announced that it stopped development of Pine with Pine 4.64, although Pine continues to be supported.

 In its place is a new family of email tools based upon Pine, called Alpine and licensed under the Apache License, version 2.
 November 29, 2006 saw the first public alpha release, which forms a new approach, since the alpha test of Pine was always non-public.

 Alpine 1.0 was publicly released on December 20, 2007.
-The most recent version 2.25 was released on September 18, 2021.
+The most recent version 2.26 was released on June 3, 2022.